Dates & Prices

 Day 11

 TbilisiAfter breakfast take part in a sightseeing tour of Tbilisi.
 The locals like to call their capital the "Balcony of Europe", placing it on par with many of Europe's graceful old cities.
 All the sights in the Old Town are very close to each other and within a few minutes’ walk.
-We start our visit to Old Tbilisi from Metekhi Church, and then walk to the Synagogue, Sioni Cathedral and Anchiskhati Basilica.
-After the walking tour, you may choose to visit Narikala Fortress and the Sulphur Baths in your free time and to further explore the capital.
+You'll pass by Baratashvili bridge, Gabriadze Leaning Tower, the Peace Bridge and Sioni Cathedral on your guided walking tour.
+Afterwards, you may choose to visit Narikala Fortress and the Sulphur Baths in your free time and to further explore the capital.
 The evening is also free for you to enjoy.
 Perhaps indulge in Tbilisi's lively theater scene and witness some of the energetic and acrobatic dance that Georgia is known for.

 Meals: Breakfast -